conniehuang/813lectures/_posts/2014-02-07-L02-learnability.markdown

 Similarly, most modern text editors model a text file as a single string, in which line endings are just like other characters.
 But it doesn’t have to be this way.
 Some editors represent a text file as a list of lines instead.

-When this implementation model is exposed in the user interface, as in old Unix text editors like ed, line endings can’t be deleted in the same way as other characters. ed has a special join command for deleting line endings. text editor: one-dimensional sequence of characters; cursor is an insertion point typewriter: two-dimensional page; cursor is a rectangle on the page different effects of space, return, backspace
+When this implementation model is exposed in the user interface, as in old Unix text editors like ed, line endings can’t be deleted in the same way as other characters. ed has a special join command for deleting line endings.

+text editor: one-dimensional sequence of characters; cursor is an insertion point typewriter: two-dimensional page; cursor is a rectangle on the page different effects of space, return, backspace.

 The user’s model may be totally wrong without affecting the user’s ability to use the system.
 A popular misconception about electricity holds that plugging in a power cable is like plugging in a water hose, with electrons traveling from the power company through the cable into the appliance.
 The actual system model of household AC current is of course completely different: the current changes direction many times a second, and the actual electrons don’t move far, and there’s really a circuit in that cable, not just a one-way tube.
 But the user model is simple, and the interface model supports it: plug in this tube, and power flows to the appliance.

-But a wrong user model can lead to problems, as well.
+But a wrong user model can also lead to problems.
 Consider a household thermostat, which controls the temperature of a room.
 If the room is too cold, what’s the fastest way to bring it up to the desired temperature?

 Some people would say the room will heat faster if the thermostat is turned all the way up to maximum temperature.
 This response is triggered by an incorrect mental model about how a thermostat works: either the timer model, in which the thermostat controls the duty cycle of the furnace, i.e. what fraction of time the furnace is running and what fraction it is off; or the valve model, in which the thermostat affects the amount of heat coming from the furnace.
 In fact, a thermostat is just an on-off switch at the set temperature.
 When the room is colder than the set temperature, the furnace runs full blast until the room warms up.
 A higher thermostat setting will not make the room warm up any faster.
 (Norman, Design of Everyday Things, 1988)